jonmartin721/living-story-world/README.md

    ```
    Opens at `http://localhost:8001` with full GUI for browsing, generating, and viewing chapters.

+   > **Security Note:** The web server is designed for single-user, localhost-only use.
+It binds to `127.0.0.1` and has no authentication.
+Do not expose it to the internet or local network without implementing proper authentication and access controls.

    **Option B: Static HTML viewer**
    ```bash
    python3 -m living_storyworld.cli build --world the-flooded-stacks